mayconbordin/l5-stomp-queue/README.md

 l5-stomp-queue
 ==============

-STOMP Queue Driver for Laravel 5.
+STOMP Queue and Broadcaster Driver for Laravel 5.

 ## Installation